Image Alt Text Missing in Bulk: Audit, Backfill, and Lock It In

-You run an accessibility audit and the report is brutal: 340 images across 180 articles have no alt attribute, or worse, alt="" slapped on as a placeholder.
-Screen readers announce “image” or skip silently.
+You run Lighthouse or axe and the accessibility report is brutal: 340 images across 180 articles have no alt attribute, or alt="" slapped on as a placeholder.
+Screen readers announce the raw filename (“IMG00023.JPG”) or skip silently.
 Google Image Search has nothing to index.
-AdSense quality reviewers see lazy authoring.
-The accessibility hit alone should motivate the fix; the SEO and policy implications make it urgent.
+AdSense quality reviewers read it as lazy authoring.
+This fails WCAG 2.2 success criterion 1.1.1 (Non-text Content) outright.

 Common causes